enkomio/AlanFramework/README.md

 For more information on its usage please read the <a href="https://github.com/enkomio/AlanFramework/blob/main/doc/Alan%20Documentation%20-%20v3.0.502.19.pdf">documentation</a>.

 # Changelog
+### 4.0.0. - 26/09/2021
+* Added `inject` command.
+This command allows the operator to inject code into a remote process
+* Added `sleep` command performed in short sleep of 400 msec each.
+* Introduced Jitter concept in `sleep`
+* Ported agent to x64 bit (included PE32+ loader)
+* Fixed errors in x86 PE loader
+* .NET agent runner is now executed in a stealthier way to avoid detection
+* It is now possible to specify a custom Web server in the HTTP/S listener response
+* Removed command `listeners` since superfluous
+* Improved `info` command with more information
+* Error message are more explanatory
+* Added information on process token type (elevated or not)
+* Added information on process token privileges
+* Added information on process token groups
+*
 ### 3.0.0 - 15/05/2021
 * Renamed agent shell `quit` command to `exit`
 * Implemented agent migration via `migrate` command